aws-samples/sample-aws-appsync-events-example/README.md

-# Sample of Real-Time Messaging using AWS AppSync
+# Sample of Real-Time Messaging using AWS AppSync Events

 ## Overview